shamshadM/shamshadm.github.io/files/unix/Compiling-UNIX-software-packages.md

 ### make and the Makefile

-The make command allows programmers to manage large programs or groups of programs.
+The **make** command allows programmers to manage large programs or groups of programs.
 It aids in developing large programs by keeping track of which portions of the entire program have been changed, compiling only those parts of the program which have changed since the last compile.

-The make program gets its set of compile rules from a text file called **Makefile** which resides in the same directory as the source files.
-It contains information on how to compile the software, e.g. the optimisation level, whether to include debugging info in the executable.
+The **make** program gets its set of compile rules from a text file called **Makefile** which resides in the same directory as the source files.
+It contains information on how to compile the software, e.g. the optimization level, whether to include debugging info in the executable.
 It also contains information on where to install the finished compiled binaries (executables), manual pages, data files, dependent library files, configuration files, etc.

 Some packages require you to edit the Makefile by hand to set the final installation directory and any other parameters.
 However, many packages are now being distributed with the GNU configure utility.

 ### configure

 As the number of UNIX variants increased, it became harder to write programs which could run on all variants.
 Developers frequently did not have access to every system, and the characteristics of some systems changed from version to version.
 The GNU configure and build system simplifies the building of programs distributed as source code.
-All programs are built using a simple, standardised, two step process.
+All programs are built using a simple, standardized, two step process.
 The program builder need not install any special tools in order to build the program.

-The configure shell script attempts to guess correct values for various system-dependent variables used during compilation.
+The **configure** shell script attempts to guess correct values for various system-dependent variables used during compilation.
 It uses those values to create a **Makefile** in each directory of the package.

 The simplest way to compile a package is:

-1.  cd to the directory containing the package's source code.
+1.  **cd** to the directory containing the package's source code.

-2. Type ./configure to configure the package for your system.
+2. Type **./configure** to configure the package for your system.

-3. Type make to compile the package.
+3. Type **make** to compile the package.

-4. Optionally, type make check to run any self-tests that come with the package.
+4. Optionally, type **make check** to run any self-tests that come with the package.

-5. Type make install to install the programs and any data files and documentation.
+5. Type **make install** to install the programs and any data files and documentation.

-6. Optionally, type make clean to remove the program binaries and object files from the source code directory
+6. Optionally, type **make clean** to remove the program binaries and object files from the source code directory

 The configure utility supports a wide variety of options.
-You can usually use the --help option to get a list of interesting options for a particular configure script.
+You can usually use the **--help** option to get a list of interesting options for a particular configure script.

-The only generic options you are likely to use are the --prefix and --exec-prefix options.
+The only generic options you are likely to use are the **--prefix** and **--exec-prefix** options.
 These options are used to specify the installation directories.

-The directory named by the --prefix option will hold machine independent files such as documentation, data and configuration files.
+The directory named by the **--prefix** option will hold machine independent files such as documentation, data and configuration files.

-The directory named by the --exec-prefix option, (which is normally a subdirectory of the --prefix directory), will hold machine dependent files such as executables.
+The directory named by the **--exec-prefix** option, (which is normally a subdirectory of the --prefix directory), will hold machine dependent files such as executables.

 ## Downloading source code